 Portable solution for live DJing and recording on location.

 It’s a tablet/laptop.
-This thing is sturdy, compact, compatible, good battery life, matte screen option and backlit keyboard.
+This thing is sturdy, compact, compatible, has good battery life, a matte screen option, and a backlit keyboard.
 Need I say more?
 If you’re going to use your laptop as a mobile audio studio – this is what you need!

 Dell XPS 13 (new 2015 version)

 This model is praised for being a 13″ screen packed in an 11.6″ casing.
 It’s also got incredible battery life (they claim it’s 12 hours), a matte screen option, a backlit keyboard, and the components pack a punch!
 This might be a great option for a portable studio, but it’s a bit early to tell.

 So, what do you generally recommend?
 You’re really asking me this?
 Didn’t I say it’s relative?
 Okay, I’ll give you a recommendation: if you can afford it – go all-purpose.
 This means those pricey “best performance options”.
 Why?
 So you’ll be more future-proof.
 The more expensive options will stay relevant for at least 5 years (often 10) and you won’t have any problems in case you suddenly realize you want to take your laptop out or make it the center of your music production studio.